1-1-1200x685.png

 Ultimately, the decision to retain a medical marijuana card in the event of recreational legalization will be a personal choice for each patient, weighing factors such as cost, accessibility, legal protection, and individual medical needs.
 By staying informed and engaged in the evolving landscape, Floridians can make informed decisions that align with their values, priorities, and overall well-being.

-Providers like Dr. Pulido and Dr. Neal Verma will continue to expand their medical marijuana programs to meet the needs of Florida’s ever-growing medical cannabis market.
+Providers like Dr. Pulido y Dr. Neal Verma will continue to expand their medical marijuana programs to meet the needs of Florida’s ever-growing medical cannabis market.

 Here’s why you should act now: